 Method of Preparation

 Arrange oven racks in middle of oven and preheat oven to 350F (175C).
 Combine flour, cocoa, and baking powder in a medium bowl.
 Prepare three or four 12 x 18 inch baking sheets or cookie sheets by coating with cooking spray or lining with parchment paper.

 In a large bowl, using a portable electric mixer on medium to high speed, beat butter and sugars until smooth and creamy.

 Add eggs and vanilla.
-Beat until combined, 1 to 2 minutes.
+Beat 1 to 2 minutes to combine.

 Add flour mixture and mix until there are no white specks.
 Stir in chocolate chips.
 Drop by heaping teaspoons onto baking sheets about 2 inches apart.
 Bake small cookies (48) about 10 minutes and large cookies (36) about 12 minutes or until edges are set.
 The center will still be soft.
 Cool about 10 minutes on baking sheets and then remove to wire rack to cool completely.
 For easy removal, slide parchment paper with cookies directly onto cooling racks.